How to sneak in exercise

 When your kids are playing, get involved where you can.
 Push them on the local park swings and chase them over playground.

-If your having trouble motivating your kids to get away from the screens, perhaps look to invest in some backyard entertainment (that you can use sneakily as well).
+If your having trouble motivating your kids to get away from the screens, perhaps look to invest in some backyard entertainment such as a climbing frame (that you can use sneakily as well).

 House Cleaning